smarabattula/auto_anki/README.md

 - Install Anki library
  ` python setup.py install`

+## Code Documentation

+`Using Pycco for python code documentation:`

+   Run the following commands on the terminal:
+- pip install pycco
+- pycco auto_anki/**/*.py -p
+-
 ## How to Contribute

 We would be happy to receive contributions!
 If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/usmanwardag/auto_anki/blob/main/CONTRIBUTING.md).